 Computer rooms are located in Oneida, Hart, Scales and Waterbury Halls.
 Each is equipped with Mac and Dell PC computers networked to a laser printer.
-The Oneida Computer Lab is accessible to Oneida residents according to the posted schedule.
+The Oneida Computer Lab is closed for the 2021-2022 academic year.

 Residents of Hart Hall, Scales Hall, and Waterbury Hall have 24-7 access to a computer room within the building.
 Each is equipped with Mac and PC computers networked to a laser printer.
 These rooms are only available to Hart, Scales, and Waterbury residents respectively.